Can I Use New

 Examples

-Get the browser support status for the CSS pseudo-class selector :dir()
+Get the browser support for the CSS pseudo-class selector :dir():

-Get the browser support status for the CSS pseudo-class selector :dir()
+Display baseline support for the CSS pseudo-class selector :dir():